Friedrich-Karl Burckhardt

 Hauptmann (Captain) Friedrich-Karl Burckhardt was a World War I flying ace credited with five aerial victories.
 He was a professional soldier who already held a pilot's license when World War I began.
 He served on the Eastern Front until 28 November 1916, when he was promoted to command Jagdstaffel 25 in Macedonia.
 On 25 February 1918, he was withdrawn back to Germany, where he eventually commanded a home defense squadron until war's end.
 He scored victories over British, Italian, and French pilots, and was one of the few German aces to serve in aviation for the entirety of World War I.

 Early life and prewar service

 Friedrich-Karl Burckhardt was born on 24 December 1889 in Koslin, Prussia, which is now located in Poland.
-From 1902-1904, he served as a cadet.
+From 1902 to 1904, he served as a cadet.
 He then joined Prussian Infantry Regiment No. 54.
 He was already interested in aviation; he garnered Pilot's License No. 418 on 27 May 1913.
 He then transferred to military aviation.